 The Verdict on Bogotá

 At worst, there is something of Lima about Bogotá.
 It can be grey.
-There’s no doubt that it feel rough at times.
+There’s no doubt that it feels rough at times.
 Also, Usaquen has a touch of Barranco (Lima) about it, in a positive sense.
 Overall, the city is well worth 3-4 days at least.
 It is a centre of culture.
 Its neighbourhoods are sufficiently distinct to make them worth a visit.

 People are usually overwhelmingly warm and sociable.
 They want you to enjoy their city and their country.
 However, Colombians tend not to speak English, so those who depend on English as their Lingua Franca may be in for a bit of a shock.